I’ve never heard of an MPO. What is it?

 How can I voice concern about a project in my area?

-There is a public comment period that precedes each Technical Advisory Committee (TAC) meeting.
+There is a public comment period that precedes each WMPO Board meeting, which is typically held the last Wednesday of each month.
 A person must sign up prior to the meeting in order to speak.
-TAC typically meets the last Wednesday of each month.
-Comments can also be provided to the local TAC representative.
+Comments can also be provided to the local WMPO Board representative.
 Please see our Board page for contact info.

 How many MPOs are in North Carolina?